efeuentertainment/vigicad/README.md

   - left motors `GPIO 26 (physical pin 37)`
   - right motors `GPIO 27 (physical pin 13)`

 - Use the magnetic USB cable to power the UPS.
+(Note: from now on use the connector on the UPS board - not on the raspberry pi board)
 - Test control each servo from Vigibot.
 - Before proceeding, press `Stop ■` button to center every servo, and unplug battery and USB power.